 Photo - Soong Jan Hsung, Chief Executive Officer, ECS ICT Berhad

-ECS ICT Berhad (ECS), an MSC-status (Multimedia Supercorridor) company, and its group of subsidiaries started in 1985 with the establishment of ECS KU.
-The Group is a distribution hub for Information & Communications Technology (ICT) products in Malaysia via ECS Astar and ECS Pericomp.
+ECS ICT (ECS), an MSC-status company, and its group of subsidiaries started in 1985 with the establishment of ECS KU.
+Today, the Group is a distribution hub for Information & Communications Technology (ICT) products in Malaysia via ECS Astar and ECS Pericomp.